wfp/editorial-guide/02-content-spelling.md

 resource: true
 ---

 With some exceptions the United Nations follows British spelling.
 Ensure that the default language for your document is set to English (UK).
 The present style guide includes a [“word index” ](http://cdn.wfp.org/guides/editorial/reference/wordindex/) that shows WFP spelling of selected words.
 The United Nations Editorial Manual also includes a [word list](http://dd.dgacm.org/editorialmanual/ed-guidelines/style/spelling.htm).
-Follow the WFP list; if a word is not there check the Editorial Manual list; if it’s not there follow the first spelling in the online edition of the Oxford English Dictionary (available at www.oed.com [and] https://en.oxforddictionaries.com/).
+Follow the WFP list; if a word is not there check the Editorial Manual list; if it’s not there follow the first spelling in the online edition of the Oxford English Dictionary able at www.oed.com [and](https://en.oxforddictionaries.com/).
 Follow an organization’s spelling of its own name, e.g., Organisation for Economic Co-operation and Development.

 ### Z versus S